appwrite/demos-for-functions/nodejs/convert-cloud-convert-file/README.md

 - **APPWRITE_API_KEY** - Appwrite project's API key
 - **CLOUD_CONVERT_API_KEY** - CloudConvert's API created through Authorization > API Keys on Dashboard

+You need to supply the id of the file (from your storage) as parameter to the function in this format- { "id": YOUR_FILE_ID }

 ## 🚀 Building and Packaging

 To package this example as a cloud function, follow these steps.